 California may conjure images of rugged coastline, spectacular beaches, and world-renowned wine country.
-But head for the hills and you’ll find some of the most beautiful mountain towns in California.
-The Golden State is home to more than 170 mountain ranges, and tucked among them are some hidden gems that’ll spice up any trip.
+But head for the hills, and you’ll find some of the most beautiful mountain towns in California.
+The Golden State is home to more than 170 mountain ranges and tucked within them are some hidden gems that’ll spice up any trip.

 Dotted about California’s mountain ranges are picturesque towns and villages full of charm and character that beg to be explored.
 From spectacular national parks and glimmering lakes to world-class ski resorts, the diverse terrain of California makes these alpine towns an idyllic escape from the big cities and the Pacific Coast tourist hotspots.